Mezzirak/LLM/README.md

 This is a minimal transformer-based language model built from scratch — a small-scale prototype of an LLM architecture.
 It is a lightweight implementation of a transformer based language model, focusing on mathematics and Electrical Engineering content.
 It demonstrates the core architecture behind large language models — optimized for domain-specific learning in STEM fields.
-This was built by scratch on my Apple M3 Macbook Air, as a 'self-challenge' and what I beleive to be a great learning experience.
+This was built by scratch on my universities desktop and cloud GPU services such as Google Colab and Microsoft Azure as a 'self-challenge' and what I beleive to be a great learning experience.

-Originally based on a character-level GPT-style model, Mezzirak has been repurposed to learn from curated maths and EE resources including:
+Mezzirak has been trained to learn from curated maths and EE resources including:

-- University textbooks (PDFs converted to plain text)
-- Electrical Engineering formulas, definitions, and problems
-- Math Q&A (integration, ODEs, Fourier, linear algebra, etc.)
-- Circuit theory, signals and systems, electromagnetics
-- Engineering problem-solving techniques
+- Hugging face
+- Github repositories
+- arXiv papers

 📦 Dataset
-Instead of Shakespeare, Mezzirak is trained on a custom dataset: data/eemath.txt — a large corpus of domain-specific material, extracted from:
+Mezzirak is trained on several  dataset: data/eemath.txt — a large corpus of domain-specific material, extracted from:

-Electrical and Computer Engineering textbooks
-Math lecture notes and problem banks Community-contributed technical content
-The training is entirely local and open-source, showcasing that you don’t need massive compute to build a focused LLM prototype.

 ## 🔍 Goals